andrerfcsantos/exercism-events/README.md

 Available Flags:

 -tracks         Comma-separated list of tracks for which to track mentoring requests.
                 (default: tracks the user is mentor of) -sources        Comma-separated list of event sources that will be activated.
                 (default: notifications,mentoring)
 -consumers      Comma-separated list of event consumers that will be activated.
                 (default: desktopnotifier)
--pushovertracks
+-pushovertracks Comma-separated list of track titles for which to send events to pushover.
+                (default: all the events of the tracks produced by the sources)
 ```

 ### Examples